Species Name:Dissostichus mawsoni, Dissostichus eleginoides

 We commonly refer to both Ross Sea toothfish (Dissostichus mawsoni) and South Georgia toothfish (Dissostichus eleginoides) as Chilean Seabass

 Living in the cold, deep waters of the Southern Hemisphere means a high fat content and rich, moist meat with a buttery flavor that just melts in your mouth.
 The fillets are shiny and white and cook up white and flaky with a firm texture.
-The high fat content makes it difficult to over cook.
-Great for grilling, roasting, searing and most other cooking techniques.
+It’s a great source of protein and is rich in Omega 3’s.

 For Your Menu